Overview of state-level legislation that impacts U.S.-born adoptees in the United States.

 Summaries and analysis provided by Gregory D. Luce.

 SB268.
 Bill that modifies current existing corrupt contact preference forms but otherwise preserves discriminatory vetoes for adoptions finalized prior to July 1, 2021.
 This bill, in a state that has implemented an absolute disaster of a framework for obtaining an original birth certificate, does three things: 1) preserves existing discriminatory birthparent vetoes over release of the OBC, extending them through June 30, 2021; 2) eliminates the current corrupt contact preference form that allows a birthparent to veto release of the OBC, but only for adoptions finalized after June 30, 2021; and 3) eliminates the “zombie veto,” which allows previously filed vetoes to extend beyond a birthparent’s death.
 It is not known what organization is behind the bill.
 State Republican Senator Mike Young has authored the bill and on January 28 it was reported out as DO PASS from the Judiciary Committee, on an 8-2 vote.
 Representatives from the Indiana Adoption Network testified in favor of the bill, stating that it “reflected modern cultural changes in adoption.”
 It has since passed the Indiana Senate by a vote of 27-20, with 3 absent, and has moved to the House.

-SSB1040.
-Discriminatory bill that supports redaction through a corrupt contact preference form.
-Iowa has tried to enact a bill over the past few years, each time moving forward but either starting out or ending with a discriminatory bill.
-This bill kicks off with discriminatory provisions, including a corrupt contact preference form that a birthparent may file stating that “I do not want to be contacted.
+SSB1040/HSB226 Discriminatory bills that create redaction rights through a corrupt contact preference form.
+Iowa has tried to enact a bill over the past few years, each time moving forward but either starting out or ending up with a discriminatory bill.
+These bills in 2021 simply kick off with discriminatory provisions, including a corrupt contact preference form that a birthparent may file stating that “I do not want to be contacted.
 I request that my personally identifiable information be redacted from the noncertified copy of the original certificate of birth and my contact preference form.”
 SSB1040 has been filed as a committee bill through the Senate Judiciary Committee chairperson, Senator Brad Zaun.
 The Senate bill was last considered in a February 15 subcommittee meeting, where it was recommended for passage.
 The House bill was introduced on February 17, 2021, and referred to the Judiciary Committee, where it was considered on February 24 and, according to the bill’s supporters, recommended for passage.
 The Senate bill now faces a March 5 deadline to be reported out of committee.

-SB331: Unrestricted rights bill with genuine contact preference form and elimination of prior disclosure vetoes.
+SB331/HB999.
+Unrestricted rights bill with genuine contact preference form and elimination of prior disclosure vetoes.
 Maryland instituted a system in 2000 that provided for release of the OBC, but only to adoptees 21 years of age or older who were adopted on or after January 1, 2000.
 Current law also provides for birth parent and adoptee disclosure vetoes.
 SB331, which is identical to a bill from the 2020 session, eliminates this discriminatory framework and provides for the unrestricted right to request and obtain the OBC.
 The bill allows for genuine contact preference forms for both birthparents and adoptees, allows a birthparent to request and obtain the OBC in addition to the adult adoptee at age 18, and sunsets the few prior disclosure vetoes on file, beginning October 1, 2021, converting them into contact preferences indicating that no contact is preferred.
 Maryland Adoptee Rights has been the leader on this issue in Maryland, and it is also part of the Capitol Coalition for Adoptee Rights, a regional coalition formed to support legislation in DC, Maryland, and Virginia.
-A hearing in the Senate is already scheduled for January 26, 2021, and a House bill authored by a Republican member is in the filing process already.
+HB0999 is in the House Health and Government Operations Committee.
+A hearing on SB0331 was completed on January 26 and efforts now focus on moving the bill forward in the Senate.

-SF328: Unrestricted equal rights bill that dismantles Minnesota’s forty-plus-year history of compromise.
-SF328 is the Minnesota Senate version of two equal rights bills that, with minor tweaks, are identical to bills filed in the 2019-2020 legislative sessions.
+SF328/HF470: Unrestricted equal rights bills that dismantle Minnesota’s forty-plus-year history of compromise.
+SF328/HF470 are equal rights bills that, with minor tweaks, are identical to bills filed in the 2019-2020 legislative sessions.
 Sen. Jim Carlson, a DFL (Democratic) legislator, is the author of the Senate bill.
-The House bill is expected to be carried by a Republican and will be filed shortly.
+Republican Rep. Dave Baker is the House author.
 The bills constitute a necessary step toward dismantling a complex intermediary system that has existed in Minnesota since 1977.
 Minnesota Coalition for Adoption Reform is the primary organization behind the effort.

-SB2092/SB2205: Provides the OBC upon request to an adoptee 18 years after the adoption, overriding any prior disclosure vetoes.
-Republican Senators Angela Burks Hill and Chuck Younger have introduced identical bills that will release the OBC upon an adopted person’s request—but not at age 18.
-Rather the request may be made 18 years after the adoption.
+SB2205: Provides the OBC upon request to an adoptee 18 years after the adoption, overriding any prior disclosure vetoes.
+Republican Senator Chuck Younger introduced a bill that will release the OBC upon an adopted person’s request—but not at age 18.
+Rather, the request may be made 18 years after the adoption.
 This could mean that some older adoptees may not get their OBC upon request until their twenties and, potentially, into their thirties.
 The bill specifically overrides any prior birthparent disclosure vetoes over identifying information, stating that the vetoes do not affect “an adoptee who is entitled to a copy of the adoptee’s original and cancelled birth certificate under Section 93-17-21(3).”
-The bills have been referred to the Judiciary A Committee unanimously recommended DO PASS for SB2205 on a voice vote and the full Senate subsequently passed the bill 46-0.
+The Senate Judiciary A Committee unanimously recommended DO PASS for SB2205 on a voice vote and the full Senate subsequently passed the bill 46-0.
 It is now in the House in the Judiciary A Committee and faces a March 2 deadline to move out of committee.

-HB62: Removes contact veto provisions in current law.
+HB62/SB723: Removes contact veto provisions in current law.
 Tennessee is not an unrestricted rights state.
 It has three provisions that are problematic: 1) redaction of records in certain limited cases; 2) a $150 fee to request records; and 3) a highly problematic and likely unconstitutional “contact veto.”
-This bill, sponsored by the Republican Majority Leader in the Tennessee House, removes the contact veto provision.
+The bills, sponsored by the Republican Majority Leader in the Tennessee House, removes the contact veto and contact notice registry provisions.
 While the bill is hard to review because of way it is drafted, I have compiled how the proposed changes fit into existing law.
 Last session near-identical bills were set to be heard in each chambers’ Judiciary Committees, but COVID-19 led to deferral of all legislative action.
-The only difference with this bill is a requirement to inform people who had previously registered a contact veto that the law is changing.
+The only difference with the bill this session is a requirement to inform people who registered a contact veto that the law is changing.
 It was reported out favorably from the House Subcommittee on Children & Family Affairs, and now goes to the full Civil Justice Committee for hearing on March 3.
 The companion Senate bill, SB0723, was recommended unanimously for passage by the Senate Judiciary Committee on February 23, and moved to the Calendar Committee for potential scheduling before the full Senate.